 In those early months of the pandemic, I dutifully fed my starter every few days.
-I made discard crumpets.
-I made discard crackers.
+I made sourdough discard crumpets.
+I made sourdough discard crackers.
 And occasionally I’d guiltily throw the discard away because I wanted to bake something else.
 But I felt obligated to bake sourdough and to keep my starter alive.

 Then something happened.
-A friend who had been given a starter (unrelated to mine) cried out one night on social media.
+A friend who had been given a sourdough starter unrelated to mine cried out one night on social media.
 She couldn’t handle one more responsibility.
 The pandemic was hard enough with all of us trying to keep everyone safe and work from home and remote school the kids and everything else.

 In watching her react to her last straw, I gave myself permission to do whatever is necessary in order to make life easier.
 I give you permission to do the same.

 Here’s my cheater sourdough discard bread, made into a loaf of course, with no discarding and a smidge of yeast to get a loaf of bread in about 9 hours.
 You can of course dutifully feed your starter the night before and skip the yeast, but please don’t feel obligated.

 This cheater’s sourdough is adapted from the Sea Wolf Bakery and uses a small volume starter (20g starter, 80g flour, 80g water).
 The loaves in the pictures are made with 1 cup whole wheat flour.
 The top pic includes a cup of walnuts.

 Tips and tricks for this sourdough discard bread